nayakam/technologies/mongodb/readme.md

 ##  [Security](https://docs.mongodb.com/manual/security/)

 ##  [Transactions](https://docs.mongodb.com/master/core/transactions/)
+*   In version 4.0, MongoDB supports multi-document transactions on replica sets.
+*   In version 4.2, MongoDB introduces distributed transactions, which adds support for multi-document transactions on sharded clusters and incorporates the existing support for multi-document transactions on replica sets.
 *   An operation on a single document is atomic..
 *   Supports multi-document /distributed transactions in MongoDB 4.2.
 *   Multi-document/Distributed transactions transactions are atomic on sharded clusters and replica sets from 4.2. (i.e. provide an “all-or-nothing” proposition):
 *   Transactions whose write operations span multiple shards will error and abort if any transaction operation reads from or writes to a shard that contains an arbiter.

 ##  [Storage](https://docs.mongodb.com/manual/storage/)
+*   WiredTiger
+*   ~~MMAPv1~~ - Starting in version 4.2, MongoDB removes the deprecated MMAPv1 storage engine.
+*   In-Memory
+*   GridFS: GridFS is a versatile storage system that is suited to handling large files, such as those exceeding the 16 MB document size limit.
+*   journal: The journal is a log that helps the database recover in the event of a hard shutdown.

+### WiredTiger
+*   Default storage engine
+*   Document level locking -  multiple clients can modify different documents of a collection at the same time.
+*   Compressions -  snappy(fast)  - zlib - zstd ( MongoDB 4.2)
+*   Better performance - Stores data in B-Trees
+*   Two caches  [WT cache] -> [File system cache] -> [Disk]

 ##  MongoDB Reference